August 19-20, 2016

 Read more about our 10th annual event here

-Started in 2006 with just 74 motorcyclists, the Last Mile Ride has grown into two days of fundraising activities that include a timed 5K, a one-mile walk, a bicycle ride, and a motorcycle ride.
+Started in 2006 with just 74 motorcyclists, the Last Mile Ride has grown into two days of fundraising activities that include a timed 5K, two different walking routes, and a motorcycle ride.
 Last Mile Ride funds bring patients alternative therapies like Reiki, massage, and music therapy to help with pain management.
-They also provide unique services to support family members: providing meals for those spending last moments with loved ones in the hospital’s Garden Room, helping with transportation costs for far-away family, or arranging for photographs or a patient’s special last wish.
+They also provide unique services to support family members: providing meals for those spending last moments with loved ones in the hospital’s two Garden Room suites, helping with transportation costs for far-away family, or arranging for photographs or a patient’s special last wish.

 WHAT IS THE LAST MILE RIDE?

-Timed 5K and 1-mile walk At 6 p.m. on Friday evening, runners will gather for a timed 5K run.
-Walkers can take a shorter, 1-mile route.
+At 6 p.m. on Friday evening, runners will gather for a timed 5K run.
+Walkers can choose between two routes.